Logo for Signhealth, the deaf charity

 Case Studies

-We have created a series of BSL videos to help everyone understand some of the regular barriers faced by Deaf and disabled people accessing NHS health services
+We have created a series of BSL videos to show some of the regular barriers faced by deaf people accessing NHS services.

 Health Reports

-Through research and input from the Deaf community we have identified the most damaging practices and shortfalls in health and social services and have taken action to make real change.
+Through research and input from the deaf community, we have identified the most damaging practices and shortfalls in health and social services.

 Collage of photos depicting different types of communication access to NHS health services